Filter by Department: Show All Research Consulting Operations

 Vice President, Chief Demographer

 Chris Porter is our Chief Demographer.
 He helps our clients understand the role demographics plays in shaping the demand for housing in the short and long term.
-He co-authored Big Shifts Ahead: Demographic Clarity for Businesses, which will be available for purchase in October 2016.
+He co-authored Big Shifts Ahead: Demographic Clarity for Businesses, which is now available for purchse.
 Chris was instrumental in developing our Housing Demand by Price Point and LifeStage model.
 The research he leads informs many of our firm’s forecasts.

 Before joining John Burns Real Estate Consulting in 2005, Chris worked for Reed Business Information’s HousingZone.com web site, and was also Director of Electronic Media for Reed’s Building and Construction Group.
 Before that he was an analyst at Rogerscasey, an investment consulting firm.